-2.28 Authority Members shall only be involved in appointments for the Directors of the SYPTE.
+2.25 Authority Members shall only be involved in appointments for Directors.
 Members must not seek to influence the appointment of other Officers.
 It is unlawful to make an appointment based on anything other than the ability to undertake the duties of the post.